 Proposed:

-NOTE 1—The AP or PCP can recommend an alternative WS, for example to align the awake BIs of some or all non-AP and non-PCP STAs.
+NOTE 1—The AP or PCP can recommend an alternative WS, for example to align the A-BIs of some or all non-AP and non-PCP STAs.

 2005.6

 If a non-AP and non-PCP STA has established a WS with the AP or PCP and the non-AP and non-PCP STA is in PS mode, the non-AP and non-PCP STA shall have m successive awake BIs repeating every n beacon interval, where n is the value of the Sleep Cycle field of the DMG Wakeup Schedule element contained in the PSC-RSP frame received from the AP or PCP during the frame exchange that established the WS, and m is the value of the Number of Awake BIs field in the DMG Wakeup Schedule element contained in that PSC-RSP frame.
 During each of its awake BIs, the non-AP and non-PCP STA shall be awake during the awake window if it is present, and during all allocated SPs in which it is either the source or destination DMG STA.